-Today’s freelancers, work-at-home moms, and small business owners have more choices than ever when it comes to accounting and bookkeeping services.
-Gone are the days when you needed to collect your scrap receipts in a shoebox and deliver them to a professional bookkeeper each month.
+Today’s freelancers, work-at-home parents, and small-business owners have more choices than ever when it comes to accounting and bookkeeping services.
+Gone are the days when you needed to collect receipts in a shoebox and deliver them to a professional bookkeeper each month.

-The recent explosion of online cloud-based applications has widened the selection of easy-to-use, inexpensive, and even free online bookkeeping options for businesses of all sizes.
+Many available cloud-based accounting and bookkeeping applications are easy to use and inexpensive — perhaps even free — for businesses of all sizes.
 However, wading through the features of each application in search of the perfect bookkeeping solution can be daunting if you don’t know what you are looking for.

 How to Determine Your Bookkeeping Needs

 Given the vast array of options, it’s important to determine your needs before attempting to select the best bookkeeping app.
-(Accounts + Legal has a great guide to get the process started.)
-Therefore, you must answer these questions prior to reviewing the available options:
+So consider these questions before reviewing the available options:

-- How many billable clients or customers does my business have, and how many total invoices will be generated monthly?
+- How many billable clients or customers does my business have, and how many total invoices do I generate each month?

 - What is my monthly bookkeeping budget?